Humphrey Bogart: Illness and death

+Bogart lapsed into a coma and died the following day; at the time of his death, he weighed only 80 lb.
+A simple funeral was held at All Saints Episcopal Church, with music by Bogart's favorite composers: Johann Sebastian Bach and Claude Debussy.
+Among those who attended Bogart's funeral were Ingrid Bergman, Mary Astor, Olivia de Havilland, Bing Crosby, James Cagney, Errol Flynn, Henry Fonda, Harry Cohn, Gregory Peck, James Mason, David O. Selznick and Jack L. Warner.
+Bacall asked Tracy to give the eulogy; he was too upset, however, and John Huston spoke instead:

 Bogart was cremated, and his ashes were interred in Forest Lawn Memorial Park's Columbarium of Eternal Light in its Garden of Memory in Glendale, California.
 He was buried with a small, gold whistle that had been part of a charm bracelet he had given to Bacall before they married.
 On it was inscribed, "If you want anything, just whistle."
 This alluded to a scene in To Have and Have Not when Bacall's character says to Bogart shortly after their first meeting, "You know how to whistle, don't you, Steve?
 You just put your lips together and blow."